 Before you try to outrank your rivals, it’s important to learn what they’re doing with their webpages so you can aim to do it better.
-This tab shows you an analysis of the top ten “rivals” on the first page for every keyword you requested ideas for.
+This tab of the On Page SEO Checker shows you an analysis of the top ten “rivals” on the first page for every keyword you requested ideas for.

 If you see that your content length is way shorter than your rivals’ average, plan to expand the writing on your page to cover more topics and provide more information.
 Search engines prefer pages that have sufficient topical information to pages that are brief and fail to provide details.